GALAXY CRUISE: Spiral and ring classifications for bright galaxies at z=0.01-0.3: Morphological classification

 The resultant probability distribution ($\hat{y}$) in each classification task is presented in figure~\ref{fig7}, which shows that the models classified the targets accurately based on clear bimodal distributions in both the spiral and ring classifications.
-During the separation into two classes by $\hat{y}=0.5$ in each classification (the same threshold is applied thereafter), 385,449 spiral galaxies and 33,993 ring galaxies were selected (table~\ref{tab1}), and they constituted approximately 56\% and 5\% of the entire sample, respectively.
-In the latter (i.e., 5\%), 3\% were duplicates (with both spirals and rings) and the remaining 2\% were classified as ring galaxies without spirals.
+This work separates the sample into two classes by $\hat{y}=0.5$ in each classification (the same threshold is applied thereafter).
+Consequently, 385,449 spiral galaxies and 33,993 ring galaxies were selected, which constitute approximately 56\% and 5\% of the entire sample, respectively.
+Table~\ref{tab1} summarizes the morphological classification results in the main sample and the subsample.
+Among the ring galaxy sample, 54\% have both spirals and rings and the remaining 46\% are classified as ring galaxies without spirals.
 They appeared differently in the four categories, as shown in figure~\ref{fig7}.
 Broadly speaking, galaxies identified by the classifiers as having both spiral and ring features tend to be P-type rings, which feature crisp, knotty structures and often an offset nucleus \citep{Few1986}.
 Otherwise, they can appear as outer pseudo-rings, which are more typically observed in late-type galaxies than early-type galaxies \citep{Elmegreen1992}.
 By contrast, ring galaxies without spiral structures tend to exhibit smooth rings, which are labeled as O-type rings \citep{Few1986}.